How to get your art noticed online

 In most art communities, people can leave likes, rate artwork, or write comments.

-The better your likes and the more followers you have, the more people you can showcase your work to.
+In general, the more likes and the more followers you have, the more people you can showcase your work to because it will get picked up by the algorithm of the site.
 You can also share advice and opinions with other artists to improve your skills.

 Even if you’re not interested in commercial work, being noticed could motivate you to draw more.